Curated OER

 Muffins for a Moose

-Learners research all the information they can about moose.
+Students research all the information they can about moose.
 After reading a book about the animal, they compare and contrast nonfiction and fiction books.
-To end the instructional activity, they use Crayola markets to draw their favorite...
+To end the lesson, they use Crayola markets to draw their favorite scene from the...

 Curated OER